XenoAmess/jcpp-maven-plugin/README.md

 jcpp-maven-plugin, A plugin for C pre processing in maven project.

 ## Goal:
-Use a c pre processor (org.anarres.jcpp) to process your java templates in a specified folder and then put them into another specified folder.
+Use a c pre processor ([org.anarres.jcpp](https://github.com/shevek/jcpp)) to process your java templates in a specified folder before build.

 ## Usage: